 - Read ASDA’s Editorial Policy below.

-- Send your letter to Kim Kelly, publications manager, with “letter to the editor” as the subject.
+- Send your letter to Kim Kelly, senior manager, publications, with “letter to the editor” as the subject.

 - You’ll be notified whether or not your letter will be published and when.